 So let’s talk about the best of Star Trek television.
 Here’s a simple question that would help everyone rank Star Trek episodes: “Is Shakespeare better than the TV show Friends?”

 If you answered yes then you might understand that just because something is newer, or currently in vogue, doesn’t necessarily make it better.
-This means you shouldn’t rank DS9 higher than it deserves merely because it “broke the mold”- which is really code for “followed the mold- begun in the late 90s, of TV by being serialized (what we used to call soap operas), focusing on war and justifying the killing of innocents (things very, very much in vogue still)”.
+This means you shouldn’t rank DS9 higher than it deserves merely because it “broke the mold”- which is really code for “followed the mold- begun in the late 90s, of TV by being serialized, focusing on war and justifying the killing of innocents (things very, very much in vogue still)”.

 Another thing that makes Shakespeare better is that his works are about deep and/or big ideas and truths.
 Star Trek is also better when it’s about these things.
 But I’m unusual I suppose, I find things the most entertaining when they’re about such things.